joeavanzato/LogBoost/README.md

 -useti [bool] (default=false) - Use the threat intelligence database if it exists -startdate [string] - Start date of data to parse - defaults to year 1800.
 Can be used with or without enddate.
 -enddate [string] - End date of data to parse - defaults to year 2300.
 Can be used with or without startdate.
 -datecol [string] - Name of the column/header that contains the date to parse.
 Must be provided with startdate/enddate.
+Will check for either full equality or if the scanned column name contains the provided string - so be specific.
 -dateformat [string] - Provide the format of the datecol data in golang style ("2006-01-02T15:04:05Z") - rearrange as appropriate (see example).
 Must be provided with startdate/enddate.
+-rawtxt [bool] - Handle any identified .txt/.log file as raw text if parser is not identified -getall [bool] - Look for any type of file in input directory and process as raw text if a parser is not identified - similar to '-rawtxt -convert' but also gets files without extensions or files that do not have .txt/.log extension.
 ```

 ### Example Usage